mosi-sol/live-contracts/episode-21/readme.md

 ### how to:

-after deploying contract (by/as customer/need the services) on **deposit** function and make a ***value*** of native token, put the recuiter(as a services like a programmer) wallet address start the service.

-before customer releasing the withdraw, services(programmer,etc...) have to finish the contract.
+- deploy contract by recuriter/customer
+- run deposit by sending a value & address of services(like a programmer)
+- after finishing the job by services(programmer) runing finish function by him/her
+- customer can to run withdraw function for releasing & send value

 ---
 <p align="right">